Three-point field goal: History

+Three-point revolution

-In the NBA, three-point field goals became increasingly more frequent along the years, especially by mid-2015 onward.
-The increase in latter years has been attributed to NBA player Stephen Curry, who is credited with revolutionizing the game by inspiring teams to regularly employ the three-point shot as part of their winning strategy.
-Curry is ranked highest in "Off Ball" average attention drawn.
-Calculated by the average attention each player receives as the total amount of time guarded by each defensive player divided by the total time playing, Curry's was ranked at 1.064, with Kevin Durant coming in second at 1.063.
+In the NBA, attempting three-point field goals has become increasingly frequent in the modern day, particularly from mid-2015 onwards.
+The increase in latter years has been attributed to two-time NBA MVP Stephen Curry, who is credited with revolutionizing the game by inspiring teams to regularly employ the three-point shot as part of their winning strategy.
+Curry is the NBA's all-time leading scorer in three-point field goals made and is ranked highest in "Off Ball" average attention drawn.
+Calculated by the average attention each player receives as the total amount of time guarded by each defensive player divided by the total time playing, Curry's was ranked at 1.064, with Kevin Durant coming in second at 1.063, in a 2015 study.

 Rule specifications

 A three-point line consists of an arc at a set radius measured from the point on the floor directly below the center of the basket, and two parallel lines equidistant from each sideline extending from the nearest end line to the point at which they intersect the arc.
 In the NBA, WNBA, NCAA or NAIA, and FIBA standards, the arc spans the width of the court until it is a specified minimum distance from each sideline.
 The three-point line then becomes parallel to the sidelines from those points to the baseline.
-The unusual formation of the three-point line at these levels allows players some space from which to attempt a three-point shot at the corners of the court; the arc would be less than 2 ft from each sideline at the corners if it was a continuous arc.
+The unusual formation of the three-point line at these levels allows players some space from which to attempt a three-point shot at the corners of the court; the arc would be less than 2 ft from each sideline at the corners if it were a continuous arc.
 In American high school standards, the arc spans 180° around the basket, then becomes parallel to the sidelines from the plane of the basket center to the baseline (5 ft 3 in).
 During the period in which the NCAA/NAIA arc was at 20 ft 9 in from the center of the basket, the arc was 4 ft 3 in from the sideline in that area.

 The distance of the three-point line to the center of the hoop varies by level:

 The high school corner minimum is taken as a requirement for newer high school gymnasiums and fieldhouses built in the three-point era.
 Courts built in older eras before state high school sanctioning bodies issued rules regarding court sizes have narrower markings, requiring home court ground rules where there is less space behind the three-point arc, the space on the sides of the arc can barely accommodate the shooter's feet due to lack of room, or it may be marked closer than the suggested minimum.